ionic-team/trapeze/packages/website/docs/configuration-tool.md

       App:
         # Operations for the App target
       My App Clip:
-        # Oeprations for the My App Clip target
+        # Operations for the My App Clip target
 ```